 Practicum sites can be at Stony Brook University, another Long Island college or university, or outside of the Long Island or New York area.
 If you are looking to find an internship at a location other than Stony Brook, you must find a department and supervisor who is willing to work with you.
 Once you have found a location, we can work with the supervisor to make sure they meet our requirements.
 Since CEK 586 is an instructor consent class, students looking for a practicum at Stony Brook should contact Samantha Segal at firstname.lastname@example.org to find out more information.

 Please note, the practicum opportunity is for students in the Master of Arts program only.
 Students in the Advanced Graduate Certificate program are not eligible to earn credit for a practicum experience.

 Graduate Student Work Opportunities

 Some student affairs and higher education areas at Stony Brook offer paid and unpaid graduate student positions during the academic year and/or the summer.
-These opportunities are posted on ZebraNet on the Career Center's website.
-Currently enrolled students also receive information about graduate student employment, internships, and volunteer opportunities on their Blackboard account, listed under the "Higher Education Administration" student group.
+These opportunities are posted on on the Graduate Employment and Practicum website.

 Leadership and Networking Opportunities